 - Conducting educational programs and developing feedback loops amongst teachers and students alike to continuously improve

-Through these efforts, pre-apprenticeship programs can be realized and scaled for adoption within the ARM Community nationally.
+Through these efforts, pre-apprenticeship programs can be realized and scaled for adoption within the the ARM Institute Community nationally.